KamilSJaron/smudgeplot/README.md

 smudgeplot hetkmers -o kmer_pairs < kmer_k21.dump
 ```

-After using KMC, generate the smudgeplot using the coverages of the kmer pairs (`*_coverages.tsv` file).
-You can either supply the haploid kmer coverage (reported by GenomeScope) or let it be estimated directly from the data and compare it afterwards.
-If GenomeScope correctly identifies the peak of haploid kmers, the expected positions of the haplotype structures will overlap with high density smudges on the smudgeplot.
-If the overlap is not great you might consider adjusting the GenomeScope model and redoing the plot with a better estimate of the haploid coverage.
-Something like
+now you can finally generate the smudgeplot using the coverages of the identified kmer pairs (`*_coverages.tsv` file).
+You can either supply the haploid kmer coverage (reported by GenomeScope) or let it be estimated directly from the data.
+Something like this

 ```
 smudgeplot plot kmer_pairs_coverages.tsv